-Your doctor may also order these tests to check for MG:
+Your healthcare provider may also order these tests to check for MG:

 Muscle-specific receptor tyrosine kinase (MuSK).
-The MuSK antibody may be found in 30 to 40 percent of people with MG who do not have AChR antibody.
+The MuSK antibody may be found in 3 in 10 to 2 in 5 people with MG who don't have

 Imaging scans.
-CT or MRI scans can be used to diagnose thymoma, a tumor of the thymus gland sometimes associated with MG.
+CT or MRI scans can be used to diagnose thymoma.
+This is a tumor of the thymus gland